 Frequently asked questions

-- What should I do if someone I know is experiencing family or domestic violence?
+- What should I do if someone I know is experiencing domestic or family violence?

-- How do I report an incident of family and domestic violence?
+- How do I report an incident of domestic or family violence?

 - How do I get into a Starick refuge?

 - What can I take with me to the refuge?